CLM implementation doesn't have tobe a multi-year project.

 Post-Implementation Optimization and KPIs

-CLM implementation is not a one-time project — it's the beginning of continuous improvement.
-Track these KPIs to measure success and identify optimization opportunities.
+CLM implementation is the beginning of continuous improvement.
+Track these KPIs to measure progress and identify where to optimize next.

 Process KPIs